Economic Growth and Gender Equality: An Analysis Using IMF Data

 GDP_nominal_data.head()

-ref_area time_period unit_mult obs_value
+country time_period obs_value

 Population is the total number of people living in a country at a given time.
 This is where the “per capita” comes from.
 Real GDP is the total value of all goods and services produced in a country adjusted for inflation.
 Real GDP per capita is the total economic output per person in a country.